1978 Yale Bulldogs football team

 The 1978 Yale Bulldogs football team represented Yale University in the 1978 NCAA Division I-A football season.
 The Bulldogs were led by 14th-year head coach Carmen Cozza, played their home games at the Yale Bowl and finished in third place in the Ivy League with a 4–1–2 record, 5–2–2 overall.

 Schedule

+NFL draft

+The following Bulldog was selected in the National Football League draft following the season.